shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 {% include figure.html path="assets/img/blog5.1.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 This is the first post in a series of blog posts focusing on the some of the core Machine Learning algorithms!
-In this post, we will talk about
+In this post, we will talk about a classic suite of statistical learning models, namely *Generalized Linear Models* (GLMs).
+Let's get started!

 ## 1. Introduction

 In the world of statistics, we often come across various models that aim to explain a particular phenomenon.
 However, what if we could find a way to unify these models under a single theoretical framework?
 That's precisely what Nelder and Wedderburn did in their groundbreaking 1972 paper [1].
 They showed that many of the linear statistical models shared common properties and could be estimated using a common method.
-This led to the development of the *Generalized Linear Models* (GLMs), which allowed us to view different models as a single class, rather than a disjointed set of topics.
+This led to the development of the GLMs, which allowed us to view different models as a single class, rather than a disjointed set of topics.
 In this article, we'll see how some well-known models like Ordinary Least Squares Regression and Logistic Regression can be considered as special cases of GLMs.
 But before that, let's start with a brief overview of the General Linear Models, which serve as the foundation for GLMs.

 ***